[Updated June 22, 2018 with news of Bitcoin as payment option. Original review published in June 2017.]

 Phantom VPN gives you 500MB of VPN service per month for free, without asking for an email address, for an unlimited number of devices.
 If you use your email address to sign up for an Avira account, which is also free, you get 1GB free per month.

 If you go past 500GB or 1GB — and if you're streaming video, you will — you have two options.
 You can get a mobile-only unlimited-data plan for $6 per month.
 Or, you can pay $10 a month, or $78 a year, to get unlimited data for all of your compatible devices.
 Neither plan limits the number of devices that can be connected simultaneously to the VPN service.

 You can pay for a Phantom VPN subscription with a credit card or PayPal.
-There's no option to pay anonymously with Bitcoin, gift cards or other virtual currencies, but Avira added a Bitcoin payment option on June 2018.
+There's no option to pay anonymously with gift cards or other virtual currencies, but Avira added a Bitcoin payment option on June 2018.

 The Phantom VPN client software is compatible with Windows PCs, Macs, iOS and Android devices, and there's also a Chrome browser extension.
 Unfortunately, there's no way to manually connect devices without client software — such as Linux boxes and open-source routers— to the VPN servers.

 Features and Interface